adamnew123456/SmallWM/README.markdown

 Bugs/Todo
 =========
-- As far as I can tell, all of the keyboard shortcuts are entirely broken.
-I'm working on that.
+- None at the moment

 Credits
 =======